10 Best Hotels Near Union Station Toronto for First-Time Visitors

 ⭐️ Rating: 7.2/10 ✓ Directly across from Union Station ✓ Iconic historic luxury

-This is one of Toronto’s most iconic and historic hotels, offering grand architecture, elegant interiors, and that classic Fairmont level of service.
-It’s the kind of place you book when you want your stay to feel special – perhaps an anniversary or birthday celebration.
+With its grand architecture, elegant interiors, indoor pool, and that classic Fairmont level of service, it’s the kind of place we visit when we want to celebrate special – perhaps an anniversary or birthday celebration.

 Why You’ll Love It: